Cantwell-Sacred Heart of Mary High School

-Cantwell-Sacred Heart of Mary High School (CSHM), is a private Roman Catholic high school located in Montebello, California, precisely on the border of East Los Angeles and Montebello.
-It is now owned and operated by the Roman Catholic Archdiocese of Los Angeles.
-It is fully accredited by the Western Association of Schools and Colleges and the challenging curriculum prepares students for admission to four-year university programs and other career options.
+Cantwell-Sacred Heart of Mary High School (CSHM) is a private Roman Catholic high school located in Montebello, California, United States, precisely on the border of East Los Angeles and Montebello.
+It is owned and operated by the Roman Catholic Archdiocese of Los Angeles.
+It is fully accredited by the Western Association of Schools and Colleges.
+Its challenging curriculum prepares students for admission to four-year university programs and other career options.